Real numbers

 This benchmark compares real-world performance metrics across 11 popular JavaScript frameworks.
 We measure three critical dimensions:

-- •Transfer Size — The total amount of JavaScript and assets transferred to the browser (in kilobytes), measured under realistic network conditions.
-Smaller is better for user experience and bandwidth costs.
+- Transfer size — The total JavaScript and assets transferred to the browser (KB), measured under realistic network conditions.
+Smaller is better for UX and bandwidth.

-- •Carbon Footprint (CO₂) — The estimated greenhouse gas emissions per page load, calculated using the Website Carbon Calculator methodology.
-Accounts for data transfer energy consumption and server hosting emissions.
+- Carbon footprint (CO₂) — Estimated greenhouse gas emissions per page load via the Website Carbon Calculator methodology.

-- •Web Vitals Percentile — How the framework ranks against all websites, based on Google's Core Web Vitals (LCP, FID, CLS).
+- Web Vitals percentile — Ranking against all websites based on Google's Core Web Vitals (LCP, FID, CLS).
 99th percentile is best in class.

-About This Project: This site is part of the benchmark experiment.
-We're systematically building versions of this application using each of the 11 frameworks and measuring their real-world performance.
-The 5 measured entries below are complete; the 9 pending entries will be filled in as each framework variant is built and tested.
+About this project: we're systematically building this app in each of the 11 frameworks and measuring real production performance.
+The 5 measured entries below are complete; the 9 pending entries will be filled in as each framework variant ships.

 5